logicalclocks/machine-learning-api/docs/model-serving/quickstart.md

 # Quickstart Guide

-Hopsworks Model Serving enables models to be deployed on serving infrastructure and made securely accessible via a network endpoint (see the [docs](../model-registry/quickstart.md)).
+Hopsworks Model Serving enables models to be deployed on serving infrastructure and made securely accessible via a network endpoint.

 In this Quickstart Guide we are going to focus on how to configure the deployment of an existing model in the Model Registry and start making predictions with it via its network endpoint.